nikolalazovski/currency_convertor/README.md

 # Currency Exchange Rate Service

-This project is implemntation of a currency converter service.
+This project is an implemntation of a currency converter service.

+## REST API Definitions

+## Possible architectures

+There are two architectures considered:

+- First solution
+    * Flask for the REST API service + SQLAlchemy ORM for database access
+    * Gunicorn WSGI server
+    * Celery worker for periodic task for fetching the exchange rates + RabittMQ as a broker
+    * Postgres database to store the current and historical exchange rates
+    * Prometheus as a monitoring database
+    * Grafana as a monitoring dashboard service using the Prometheus as a data source

+- Second solution based in AWS (TO BE DONE!)
+    * API Gateway for REST API
+    * Lambda functions as hooks for the API
+    * Dynamo DB to store the exchange rates (DAX can be used as well to cache some of the queries)
+    * AWS EventBridge + Lambda to run the periodic task for fetching the exchange rates from external service

 ## Running the dev API REST service locally

-To run service locally for development purposes (without the other services), do the following in the folder where you have cloned this repository:
+To run service locally (not necessarily with other services), do the following in the folder where you have cloned this repository:

 ```bash
 $ python3 -m venv env